-Vogelbescherming Netherland, translated as Bird Protection Netherland, has listed a number of tips that you should pay attention to when purchasing binoculars that are specifically aimed at bird watching.
+Vogelbescherming Netherland, translated as Bird Protection Netherland, has listed several tips that you should pay attention to when purchasing binoculars that are specifically aimed at bird watching.
 If you are thinking of buying good binoculars go to a specialist store where the staff can advise you well.
 For example in the Netherlands, the stores Beversport and Kamera Express are specialized in binoculars for bird spotting.
 Good binoculars can be bought between € 200 and € 3100.
 The investment in a good binocular gives you years of pleasure.

 ➔ Vogelbescherming / bird protection Netherlands, best binoculars

-There are binoculars that magnify 10x and binoculars that magnify 8x, which one you choose isn’t just about how hard your hands are shaking but also about your personal preference.
+Some binoculars magnify 10x and binoculars magnify 8x, which one you choose isn’t just about how hard your hands are shaking but also about your personal preference.
 Many bird watchers love to go birdwatching from dawn to sunrise and at dusk at sunset.
 So it is nice to have good binoculars so that you can adjust to these conditions.
 The conditions for a good d binocular are that it is light, robust, compact, waterproof, has the possibility of eyepiece adjustment, and gives a sharp and clear view with a good color rendition.